On the Weight Spectrum of Rate-Compatible Polar Codes: Introduction

-To improve the weight spectrum of polar codes, pre-transformed polar codes \cite{Li2019}, including CRC-Aided (CA) polar codes\cite{Niu2012}, parity-check (PC) polar codes\cite{Zhang2018} and polarization-adjusted convolutional (PAC) codes\cite{Arıkan2019} were proposed.
+To improve the weight spectrum of polar codes, pre-transformed polar codes \cite{Li2019}, including CRC-Aided (CA) polar codes\cite{Niu2012}, parity-check (PC) polar codes\cite{Zhang2018}, and polarization-adjusted convolutional (PAC) codes\cite{Arıkan2019}, were proposed.
 It has been proved that such upper-triangular pre-transformations do not decrease the code distance \cite{Li2019}.
 The number of minimum-weight codewords for pre-transformed polar codes was calculated in \cite{Rowshan2021}.
-Furthermore, the authors in \cite{Yao2023} presented a simplified algorithm to calculate the exact weight spectrum of both original and specific pre-transformed polar codes using the coset method with an exponential complexity.
+Building on this foundation, \cite{Zunker2024} proposed a tree intersection method to reduce the computational complexity.
+Furthermore, the authors in \cite{Yao2023} presented a simplified algorithm to calculate the exact weight spectrum of both original and specific pre-transformed polar codes using coset analysis with exponential complexity.
+The method was extended to punctured and shortened pre-transformed polar codes in \cite{Ellouze2024}.
 The average weight spectrum of CA-polar codes, based on the input-output weight enumerating function of original polar codes, was researched in \cite{Ricciutelli2019}.
 However, determining the input-output weight enumerating function for original polar codes remains challenging.
 In \cite{Li2021, Li2023}, the authors proposed efficient recursive formulas to calculate the average weight spectrum of pre-transformed polar codes with polynomial complexity.

 Moreover, a method for computing the weight spectrum of rate-compatible polar codes was proposed in \cite{Miloslavskaya2022}.
 The authors introduced a technique to enumerate all codewords up to a certain Hamming weight for general binary linear block codes.
 The complexity of using this method is determined by the number of low-weight codewords in the component codes.
-Although the complexity for polar codes is lower than that of general linear codes, it still exceeds polynomial of code length.
+Although the complexity for polar codes is lower than that of general linear codes, it is still super-polynomial in the code length.

-In this paper, we compute the number of low-weight codewords for QUP, Wang-Liu shortened, and bit-reversal shortened polar codes.
+In this paper, we compute the number of minimum-weight codewords for QUP, Wang-Liu shortened, and bit-reversal shortened decreasing polar codes.
 We also provide iterative formulas for calculating the average weight spectrum of random pre-transformed rate-compatible polar codes.
-The algorithms operate with polynomial complexity with respect to code length.
+The algorithms operate with polynomial complexity in the code length.
 This computational characteristic ensures that our methods remain scalable and practical for use with polar codes of varying lengths.

 The rest of this paper is organized as follows.
 Section II offers a comprehensive review of the concepts and previous work.
 In Section III, we introduce formulas and algorithms to enumerate the minimum-weight codewords for bit-reversal shortened polar codes.
 Section IV focuses on enumerating the minimum-weight codewords for QUP and Wang-Liu shortened polar codes, and presents the associated formulas and algorithms.
 In Section V, we calculate the average spectrum of pre-transformed rate-compatible polar codes.
 In Section VI, we showcase the numerical results obtained through the application of our formulas and algorithms.
 Finally, we conclude the paper by summarizing the key findings and contributions in Section VII.